Falc0n89/JS-projects-from-CodeCademy/README.md

-## Welcome to GitHub Pages
+# Welcome to My Projects!

-You can use the [editor on GitHub](https://github.com/Falc0n89/JS-projects-from-CodeCademy/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+Here I will be keeping a log of the different projects I have worked on during my CodeCademy learning path, and my thoughts on each.
+I will also link to the actual projects below.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+## Links to working projects

 [Number Guesser Game!](https://falc0n89.github.io/JS-projects-from-CodeCademy/Number%20Guesser/index.html)